Coliving in Cape Town

 Meet South Africa

 We’re pretty certain you'll love coliving in Cape Town.
 How so?
 Well, it’s been one of the Tribe’s favorite destinations.
-And that’s why we decided to make it one of our first semi-permanent coliving spaces.
-Now, members can stay in Cape Town for 6 weeks at a time.

 We’re coming back for the sixth time.
 Words can’t describe this African paradise.
 The ‘Rainbow Nation’ is rich in history, immensely diverse in its cultural heritage, and packed to the brim with adventure – it’s what dreams are made of.
 Come along and #MeetSouthAfrica.